torisetxd/glorioustunnel/readme.md

 ### Example: Remote SSH login

-As hypertunnel is a generic TCP/IP relay, why not use it for something different than a webserver.
+As glorioustunnel is a generic TCP/IP relay, why not use it for something different than a webserver.

 Say you're running MacOS or Linux on your workstation and you want to quickly ssh into it from anywhere.